andywer/puppet-run/README.md

 <br>

 Currently not possible, since it's testing library and test runner code are too tightly coupled.
+The test runner only works in node.js.
 </details>

 <details>
 <summary>
-  <b>❔ Jest</b>
+  <b>❌ Jest</b>
 </summary>

 <br>

-Didn't try yet.
+Jest comes with various kinds of gizmos that cannot be run in a browser.
 </details>

 ## License